8go/matrix-commander/README.md

 Photos and images that can be sent.
 That includes files like .jpg, .gif, .png or .svg.

-Arbirtary files like .txt, .pdf, .doc, audio files like .mp3 or video files like .mp4 can also be sent.
+Arbitrary files like .txt, .pdf, .doc, audio files like .mp3 or video files like .mp4 can also be sent.

+Matrix events like sending an emoji reaction, replying as a thread, message edits can be sent.

 # Listening, Receiving